Breeding-Insight/bi-api/README.md

 #### Creating application.yml

-*Improvements coming soon!
+If you chose one of the options to specify your environment variables, either in your system, or in IntelliJ you can skip this step.

-For now, you will need to manually specify the values in your application-dev.yml file.
+Otherwise, If you chose to manually specify your environment variables, you will need to manually specify the values in your application-dev.yml file.

+The How:

-- Create a application variable configuration file for the environment you plan to run the project under (```Ex.  application-dev.yml```).
+Create a application variable configuration file for the environment you plan to run the project under (```Ex.  application-dev.yml```).
-You can reference the `src/build/makeApplication-dev.yml.sh` file to see what information is needed in the variable configuration.
+You can reference the `application-prod.yml` file to see what information is needed in the variable configuration.

 #### Start the run